Bradley-Stradling/BreadCo_Elk_Stack/README.md

 Ansible was used to automate configuration of the ELK machine as well.
 Again, no configuration is performed manually to allow for easy expandability.
-Though there is only 1 elk server in this configuration, as the playbook could install and start multiple elk servers at once the plural is used.
+Though there is only 1 elk server in this configuration, as the playbook could install and start multiple elk servers at once so the plural is used.

 The deployelkservers.yml playbook implements the following tasks:
 - Installs docker to the elkservers.